henryrcho/realtor-insights/README.md

-# realtor-insights
+# ECE Capstone Project - Realtor Insights
-ECE Capstone Project
+Repository for all things related to Capstone.